Timorese Resistance Archive and Museum: Permanent exhibit

-Resistance Archives
+Resistance archives

 The AMRT stores a variety of textual, photographic and audio-visual materials on site.
-Some of these holdings have been nominated for the UNESCO Memory of the World register.
+These holdings include the Max Stahl audiovisual collection which records the birth of the Nation of Timor Leste.
+In 2013, this collection of video tapes and photographs was inscribed by UNESCO on its Memory of the World international register, recognising its global importance.

 In 2013, the Mario Soares Foundation developed an online portal sharing much of this archival material.
 As a result, the AMRT has the country's largest online archive.